6 min read · Jun 3, 2025

 Start by getting a quote with Neptune Flood Insurance—it’s fast, simple, and could make all the difference the next time floodwaters rise.

 AE stands for a FEMA-designated flood zone that has a 1% annual chance of flooding.
 It’s considered high-risk and falls under what FEMA calls the Special Flood Hazard Area (SFHA).
-These areas have known Base Flood Elevation levels and you need flood insurance if you have a mortgage.
+These areas have known Base Flood Elevation levels, and you need flood insurance if you have a mortgage.

 Yes.
-If your property is in Zone AE and you have a federally-backed mortgage, flood insurance is legally required.
+If your property is in Zone AE and you have a federally backed mortgage, flood insurance is legally required.
 Even if you own your home outright, flood coverage is still strongly recommended because of the high flood risk associated with this zone.

 Buying in Zone AE isn’t a dealbreaker—many coastal or river-adjacent neighborhoods are in this zone and still make great places to live.
 That said, you need to factor in flood insurance costs and potential flooding risks.
 Look at the property’s elevation, flood history, and insurance quotes before making a decision.